bikeshaving/crank/website/guides/12-api-reference.md

 ### `Fragment`
 A special element tag for grouping multiple children within a parent.

+### `Copy`
+A special element tag which copies whatever child appeared previously in the element’s position.

 ### `Portal`
 A special element tag for creating a new element subtree with a different root, passed via the root prop.

 **Props:**
-- root - TODO
+- root - A root to render into.

-### `Copy`
-A special element tag which copies whatever child appeared previously in the element’s position.

 ### `Raw`
 A special element tag for injecting raw nodes into an element tree via its value prop.